ProofOfKeags/bolts/02-peer-protocol.md

 considered to be the channel funder (the sender of `open_channel`).
 The quiescence effect is exactly the same as if one had replied to the other.

+### `go_on`

+1. type: TODO (`go_on`)
+2. data:
+    * [`channel_id`:`channel_id`]
+    * **NOTE FOR REVIEWERS** do we need to include initiator here?
+I think not.

+#### Requirements

+The sender of `go_on`:
+  - MUST NOT send `go_on` for a channel that is NOT quiescent.
+  - MUST NOT send `go_on` if it is not the quiescence "initiator".
+  - MUST NOT send `go_on` twice without an interceding full quiescence negotiation.
+  - MUST send `go_on` once any dependent protocol has completed.
+  - MAY send `update_*` messages afterwards.

+The receiver of `go_on`:
+  - if there is any incomplete downstream protocol state:
+    - SHOULD treat downstream protocol state as it would if the peer disconnected.
+  - MUST handle subsequent `update_*` messages from the peer.
+  - if it has not sent a `go_on` since it sent `stfu`:
+    - MUST reply with a `go_on` message.

+#### Rationale

+If we do not include a message that explicitly resumes update traffic then we must depend on the the downstream protocol to mark when update traffic may resume.
+This is problematic because it means we cannot implement this protocol in isolation with all of its resumption semantics.

+Only the initiator of the quiescence is allowed to commence with `go_on` as it is that node that can determine when the quiescence purpose has been accomplished.

 ## Channel Close